pokt-network/pocket-network-protocol/ADRs/ADR0006-replace-badger-kv-store [WITHDRAWN].md

 * Good, because it avoids a new table in the Postgres database, which avoids a migration.
 * Bad, because it doesn't allow us to easily synchronize an atomic backup or sync and leads to continued orphaned keys in the database.
 * Bad, because it currently leaves orphaned keys in the database.
+* Bad, because it could cause issues in block validation and normal downstream node operations after an error occurred.

 ## Decision